Tapas15/Lamma_recommender/memory-bank/activeContext.md

 - Setup scripts for cross-platform compatibility
 - Visual demonstration workflow implementation

+### Testing Infrastructure
+- Comprehensive test scripts created for search and recommendation system
+- Test suite for verifying vector embeddings across all collections
+- Specialized tests for recommendation system functionality
+- Test documentation and troubleshooting guides

 ## Next Steps
-1. Implement core recommendation engine
+1. Run the test scripts to verify search and recommendation functionality
+2. Fix any issues identified by the tests
+3. Optimize the recommendation engine based on test results
-2. Complete user authentication system
+4. Complete user authentication system
-3. Enhance profile management interfaces
+5. Enhance profile management interfaces
-4. Develop job posting functionality
-5. Optimize Ollama integration for embeddings
+6. Optimize Ollama integration for embeddings
-6. Expand testing coverage
+7. Expand testing coverage to other areas

 ## Active Decisions
 ### Authentication System